igemsoftware/KoreaUSeoul-2015/README.md

 #712
 ##Introduction

 Our team introduced a navigation system to the calculation of biological pathway.
-It calculates the optimal pathway from the start compound to the terminal compound by 4 criteria that we selected.
+It calculates the optimal pathway from the source compound to the target compound by 4 criteria that we selected.

 'Gil' shows nodes for chemicals and edges for reactions by adopting concept of network.
-This program can provide pathway which yields products you want from reactants that you can offer.
+This program can provide pathway which yields products you want from reactants that you can offer. :smile:

 ##installation